IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

   data_2
 ```

-The queries fetches the peak temperatures, `temperature`, for all available
+The query fetches peak temperatures, denoted by `temperature`, for all available
 weather stations between June and August in 2010–2019.
-We also compute the
+The crucial part is the
+usage of `ARRAY_AGG`, which is what make it possible to gather all relevant data
+about a specific station and a specific year in the same row.
+The number of days
-number of days since the previous measurement, which is denoted by `duration` in
+since the previous measurement, which is denoted by `duration`, is also
-the query.
-Ideally, `duration` should always be one (except for the first day);
+computed.
+Ideally, `duration` should always be one (except for the first day,
-however, this is not the case, which makes the resulting time series vary in
+which has no predecessor); however, this is not the case, which makes the
-length.
+resulting time series vary in length.

 In addition, in order to illustrate the generality of this approach, two
-contextual (that is, non-sequential) explanatory variables are added: `latitude`
+contextual (that is, nonsequential) explanatory variables are added: `latitude`
 and `longitude`.
-They are not repeated but stored side by side with `duration`
+They are scalars stored side by side with `duration` and
-and `temperature`.
-The crucial part is the usage of `ARRAY_AGG`, which is what
-make it possible to gather all relevant data about a specific station and a
-specific year in the same row.
+`temperature`, which are arrays.

-Another important moment in the final `SELECT` statement.
-See “[Repeatable
+Another important moment in the final `SELECT` statement, which defines a column
+called `mode`.
+This column indicates what each example is used for.
+For
+instance, observations prior to 2019 are reserved for training, while the rest
+is split pseudo-randomly and reproducibly into two approximately equal parts:
+one is for validation, and one is for testing.
+This last operation is explained
-sampling of data sets in BigQuery for machine learning][Lak Lakshmanan]” by Lak
+in detail in “[Repeatable sampling of data sets in BigQuery for machine
-Lakshmanan for further details.
+learning][Lak Lakshmanan]” by Lak Lakshmanan.

+The `mode` column enables one to use the same query for different purposes,
+which also prevents inconsistances that might arise with multiple queries.

 # Processing